7 Reasons You are Gaining Weight in a Calorie Deficit

 Ask your dietitian or personal trainer how to achieve these goals!

-Your level of activity or how you expend your energy is another reason you may not be meeting your weight loss goals.
-One reason for this is that you may be overestimating the calories you are burning, which would easily put you in a calorie surplus without you even realizing it.
+Your level of activity, specifically overestimating the calories burned through exercise, may be another reason why you are not meeting your weight loss goals.
+Overestimating the calories burned could easily put you in a calorie surplus without you even realizing it.

-Being in a true caloric deficit can be hard to accomplish, and most often is not tracked precisely.
-Precision is necessary when tracking your caloric intake, meaning you should not just track what you are eating, but also the portions you are eating.
-This means you need to consider label reading, and measuring and weighing foods, for accuracy of your true caloric intake.
+Being in a true caloric deficit can be hard to accomplish and often, calories are not tracked precisely.
+Meanwhile, precision is key to proper calorie tracking!
+You should not just track what you eat, but you should also be aware of proper portion size.
+Learn to read labels, and measure and weigh foods for a clear picture of your true caloric intake.

-Your age needs to be considered as well, because as you get older: your muscle mass decreases (slowing your metabolism), you may have a decrease in appetite (causing too restrictive of caloric intake), and your mobility may be limited (causing too little energy expenditure).
+Your age needs to be considered as well.
+As you get older, your muscle mass decreases, which can slow your metabolism.
+You might also experience a decrease in appetite, which can cause you to eat too few calories, which can also lead to a slower metabolism.
+Lastly, your mobility may be limited, which can cause too little energy expenditure.
 So if you are aging (which we all are), then you need to pay closer attention to these factors.

-Alcohol is a macronutrient that most of us forget to calculate in when evaluating our diet.
-This macronutrient provides 7 calories per gram.
-Aside from it providing energy that you may not have realized it also will cause: impairment low blood sugar, low testosterone, increased estrogen and fluid and fat retention.
+Alcohol is a macronutrient that some of us forget to include when evaluating our diet.
+It contains seven calories per gram.
+It provides energy, but it can also cause low blood sugar, low testosterone, increased estrogen, and fluid and fat retention.

 The impulse to reach for foods generally increases upon impairment from alcohol.
-To compound this having low blood sugar which can also lead to impulsive intake of carbs or other fast foods in order to regulate yoru blood sugar levels.
-This addition of calories from food in addition to alcohol calories can easily put you over yoru energy needs .
+To compound this, having low blood sugar can also lead you to consume carbs or other fast foods in order to regulate your blood sugar levels.
+This addition of extra calories from food and alcohol can easily put you over your limit.

-Finally low testosterone from your alcohol intake can lead to decreased muscle mass, which as we mentioned will decrease your BMR.
+Additionally, low testosterone caused by alcohol consumption can lead to decreased muscle mass, which as we mentioned above will decrease your BMR.

 In Summary